-0 Critical - missing disk A disk is missing from the array bringing it to 'critical' status.
-The array is still accessible but another disk failure could result in data loss. ofo Verifying The array is currently running a disk integrity check. © Rebuilding The array is currently rebuilding meaning you replaced a failed disk or added a new disk to a 'critical' state array.
-0 Critical - rebuild required The array has all disks, but one disk requires rebuilding.
-0 Disabled The icon represents a disabled array, meaning more than one disk failed and the array is no longer accessible å Initializing The array is initializing.
-The two types of initialization are Foreground and Background.
-(See Initialization) U Uninitialized The array initialization process has been interrupted, and the process is incomplete.
-U Not Initialized Disk is not initialized yet, and needs to be initialized before use L Legacy An existing file system has been detected on the disk.
-These disks are classified as legacy drives.
-Normal The array status is normal Initializing The array is initializing, either foreground or background initialization Initialization Stopped The initialization has been stopped.
+Critical - missing disk

+• A disk is missing from the array bringing it to 'critical' status.
+The array is still accessib

+but another disk failure could result in data loss.

+Verifying

+010 The array is currently running a disk integrity check.

+Cobo

+(3) Rebuilding

+The array is currently rebuilding meaning you replaced a failed disk or added a new disl

+to a 'critical' state array.

+Critical - rebuild required

+0 The array has all disks, but one disk requires rebuilding.

+0 Disabled

+900 The icon represents a disabled array, meaning more than one disk failed and the array is

+no longer accessible

+å Initializing

+The array is initializing.
+The two types of initialization are Foreground and Background

+(See Initialization)

+3866 Uninitialized

+U The array initialization process has been interrupted, and the process is incomplete.

+Not Initialized

+U

+Disk is not initialized yet, and needs to be initialized before use

+Legacy

+An existing file system has been detected on the disk.
+These disks are classified as legac

+( Name drives.

+0000000 Normal

+The array status is normal

+40 The array status is normal

+/n Initializing

+900 The array is initializing, either foreground or background initialization

+30/ The array is initializing, ether foreground of background initialization

+Initialization Stopped

+Y/A The initialization has been stopped.
 Current status is uninitialized.

+The initialization has been stopped.
+Current status is uninitialized.

+W. S. W. Critical - Inconsistency

+Data in the array is inconsistent and needs to be rebuilt.

-Critical - Inconsistency Data in the array is inconsistent and needs to be rebuilt.
-Critical - missing disk A disk has been removed or experienced failure, and user needs to reinsert disk or add a new disk.
-Rebuilding The array is currently rebuilding.
+Data in the array is inconsistent and needs to be reduitt.

+Critical - missing disk

+A disk has been removed or experienced failure, and user needs to reinsert disk or add a

+new disk.

+· · · · · · · · · · · · · · · · · ·

+Dahvildina

+6 872 Rebuilding The array is currently rebuilding.